WiIIiam278/HuskSync/docs/Data-Rotation.md

 Each user data snapshot has:
 - a unique ID
 - a timestamp (when it was created)
-- a save cause (why it was created)
+- a save saveCause (why it was created)
 - a flag to indicate if the snapshot has been pinned (preventing it from being rotated)

 By default, HuskSync will store 5 user data snapshots about a user (including their latest snapshot).
 After that, when a new user snapshot is set, the oldest snapshot will automatically be deleted.
 You can change the number of snapshots to keep by changing the `max_user_data_snapshots` setting in the `config.yml` file (minimum 1).